 Occupational Health and Counselling SLA Charge

-Cost per FTE
+Cost per Employee

 - Specific training courses will incur separate costs.
 A full range of specialist training courses are available.
 Prices are based on location and type of training, together with the total numbers involved.
 Please request a list of available training, including Emotional Resilience, First Aid at Work and First Aid for Visit Leaders.

 - Health training is available for staff, to raise awareness on health issues in the work place.
 These can cover any health-related matter and are aimed at promoting safe work practices and preventing ill health

 - Specialist Workplace Assessments for the prevention of work related ill health.
 Visits to the workplace and familiarisation with processes, materials and equipment used, together with an awareness of protective measures, will enable the occupational health practitioner to identify and assess hazards and risks that may affect health.
 An awareness of the physical and psychological problems inherent in certain jobs play an important part in these assessments.

 - Wellbeing Events are bespoke and the cost varies depending on therapies and workshops required.

 - Healthy Lifestyle Screening includes screening measures such as blood pressure, cholesterol, blood sugar checks and urinalysis, along with advice on healthy eating, exercise, smoking cessation, cancer self-examination and alcohol consumption.